 If two digit subtraction with regrouping worksheets aren’t inspiring your class to hand in their best work, try games.
 I promise you’ll see immediate engagement and lots of learning taking place.

 If you’re not quite sure how to include games in your center time, this post on setting up math centers will be helpful.

-And if you’re all for ditching the worksheets and giving your students a fun and motivating way to practice their two digit with regrouping skills you can grab this game from my Teachers pay Teachers store.
+And if you’re all for ditching the worksheets and giving your students a fun and motivating way to practice their two digit with regrouping skills you can grab this game from our store.